 He said: When Russ Anderson, owner of the Caviste Wine Shop told me he had three different bottles of Nebbiolo that were from the same producer, but different areas and the three of them would make an interesting blind tasting, I just couldn’t resist the opportunity to put them in our cellar in preparation for a future tasting.
 Then when our friends, who also love wine, asked us to join them for pizza the stage was set for a GREAT blind tasting.

 All three were only opened 20-30 minutes before drinking.
 They were all clear ruby red with tints of purple, but the Gattinara was clearly much darker in color and verged on being opaque.
 Both the Campi Raudii and Spanna had whiffs of red fruit and spice aromas, but the Gattinara had abundant leather, damp earth, mushroom and fruit aromas.
-On the palate the difference was considerably more pronounced: the Campi Raudii was full of fruity cherry flavor with light young tannins; the Spanna had a slightly richer cherry and plum fruit taste, the tannins were softer and the finish long and flavorful; the Gattinara however, was a completely different wine, there were layers of complexity and a depth that was simply OUTSTANDING.
-The taste was rich with ripe cherry and plum, it finished with spice and mineral you could chew and had smooth tannins and acidity that were in perfect harmony.
+On the palate the difference was considerably more pronounced: the Campi Raudii was full of fruity cherry flavor with light young tannins; the Spanna had a slightly richer cherry and raspberry fruit taste, the tannins were softer and the finish long and flavorful; the Gattinara however, was a completely different wine, there were layers of complexity and a depth that was simply OUTSTANDING.
+The taste was rich with ripe cherry and raspberry, it finished with spice and mineral you could chew and had smooth tannins and acidity that were in perfect harmony.
 It should be noted that all the wines improved in the glass and we should have opened them a couple of hours before drinking.